Baton docs

 Part five: Set up your AWS plugin

-After successful instalation we need to connect our AWS account to Splunk.
+After successful installation we need to connect our AWS account to Splunk.

 1. Open “Splunk Add-on for AWS” plugin and go to the “Configuration” tab.